eliaschikwanda/learn-code/learn-backend-framework/learn-node-express/README.md

 ### Asynchronous JavaScript
 - There are three patterns to deal with synchronous code 1.
 Callback 2.
 Promises 3.
 Async/Await
 - Callback is the function that will be called when the result of the async operation is ready.
+- A promise holds the eventual result of an asynchronous operation.
+It can either result in a value or an error.